A Deep Ordinal Distortion Estimation Approach for Distortion Rectification: Approach

 \subsubsection{Network Input}

-Considering the principal point is slightly disturbed in the image center, we first cut the distorted image into four patches along the center of the image, and obtain the distortion elements $\Pi = [\pi_1 \ \ \pi_2 \ \ \pi_3 \ \ \pi_4]$ with size of $\frac{H}{2}\times\frac{W}{2}\times3$.
-Although most distortion information covers in one patch, the distortion distribution of each patch is different.
-To normalize this diversity, we flip three of the four elements to keep the similar distortion distribution with that of the selected one.
-As shown in Fig. \ref{Fig:3} and Fig. \ref{Fig:2} (c), the top left, top right, and bottom left distortion parts are handled with the diagonal, vertical, and horizontal flip operations, respectively.
+The network input includes two parts.
+The first is the global distortion context, which provides a distortion element $\pi_i \in \Pi$ with the overall distortion information.
+The second is the local distortion context, which provides the distortion blocks $\Theta = [\theta_1 \ \ \theta_2 \ \ \theta_3 \ \ \cdots \ \ \theta_n]$ with the detailed distortion levels.
+Considering the principal point is slightly disturbed in the image center, we first cut the distorted image into four patches along the center of the image, and dub these patches as distortion elements $\Pi = [\pi_1 \ \ \pi_2 \ \ \pi_3 \ \ \pi_4]$ with size of $\frac{W}{2}\times\frac{H}{2}\times3$.
+Although most distortion information covers in one patch, the distortion distribution of each patch is spatially different.
+To normalize this diversity, we flip three of the four elements to keep a similar distortion distribution with that of the selected one.
+As shown in Fig. \ref{Fig:2} (c), the top left, top right, and bottom left distortion parts are handled with the diagonal, vertical, and horizontal flip operations, respectively.